gadingnst/gadingnst/README.md

 ***And, I would be open-mind to learning other Tech Stacks if needed.***

-## 🔍 Currently Learning:
+## 🔍 Currently Learning and Building:
-- Cryptocurrency & Blockchain
+- Blockchain, Web3
 - Software Design Pattern
 - DX, UI/UX Guideline & Documentation for Frontend Implementation
 - Writing & Speaking